higorvaz/Java-Spring-Boot-on-Android/README.md

 #### **Charade ¯\\\_(ツ)\_/¯  :**

-What is displayed if you add "?name=HigorVaz" to the end of the URL?
+What is displayed if you add `?name=HigorVaz` to the end of the URL?
 a